praekelt/numi-api/docs/index.rst

   ``channel_id``.

   Only accessible if the authenticated user has :ref:`admin permission
-  <permissions-admin>` or has access to a project using the channel
+  <permissions>` or has access to a project using the channel
   ``channel_id``.

   .. sourcecode:: http